 Messages of Hope is the first documentary film produced and recorded by Dr. Charley Ferrer, Founder of Cancer Tamer.
-It debuted along side the play, Breast Cancer Diaries which premiere on October 5 in Staten Island to a sold-out audience of 150, with an additional sold-out encore performance of 100 participants on October 22 in Manhattan.
+It debuted along side the play, Breast Cancer Diaries which premiere October 2019 in Staten Island to a sold-out audience of 150 participants, with an additional sold-out encore performance of 100 participants in Manhattan.

 Messages of Hope includes comments from women and men diagnosed with breast cancer, sharing their fears, their struggles, and their hope for the future; as well as their Message of Hope for others affected by breast cancer.

 A big shout out and “Thanks” to all our sponsors who supported us on this endeavor and to all the woman and men who participated in the interviews for this film, especially members and participants at the Male Breast Cancer Coalition Conference 2019.